 Summary of changes to fees and cost types

-Before 30 September 2022 From 30 September 2022
+Before 30 September 2022

 Administration fees

-Administration costs: This is a new cost type which is deducted from the Fund’s administration reserve and not from your account.
+Now known as Administration fees and costs, and is made up of: Administration fees: There is no change to the administration fee you are charged; and Administration costs: This is a new cost type which is deducted from the Fund’s administration reserve and not from your account.
 Known as “Costs met from administration reserves”.
 See “What are ‘costs met from administration reserves’ “ below for more information.
 Administration costs are an estimate for the financial year ended 30 June 2022.

-Investment Fees Now known as Investment fees and costs: As well as including Investment fees, this now also includes some of the indirect costs previously captured in the Indirect Cost Ratio.
+Now known as Investment fees and costs: As well as including Investment fees, this now also includes some of the indirect costs previously captured in the Indirect Cost Ratio.
 Investment fees and costs are an estimate for the financial year ended 30 June 2022.

-Performance fees: were an estimate of the previous financial year only.
 Performance fees: You are not paying any more performance fees.
 Performance fees are now an estimate of the average for the previous 5 years’ performance fees (where applicable).
 This change has been made to give you a more realistic view of the performance fees you can expect to pay as the 5 year average smooths out some of the large changes that can occur between years for performance fees.

 Transaction costs: didn’t exist as a cost type on its own prior to 30 September 2022.